ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 client MAY treat SCT Feedback in the same manner it treats other security mechanisms that can enable tracking (such as HSTS and HPKP.)

+SCT Feedback is only performed when a user connects to a site via intentional web browsing or normal third party resource inclusion.
+It MUST NOT be performed automatically as part of some sort of background process.

-If the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
+Finally, if the HTTPS client has configuration options for not sending cookies to third parties, SCTs of third parties MUST be treated as cookies with respect to this setting.
 This prevents third party tracking through the use of SCTs/certificates, which would bypass the cookie policy.
-For domains that are only loaded as third party domains, the client may never perform SCT Feedback; however the client may perform STH Pollination after fetching an inclusion proof, as specified in
+For domains that are only loaded as third party domains, the client may never perform SCT Feedback; however the client may perform STH Pollination after fetching an inclusion proof, as specified in {{sth-pollination}}.
-{{sth-pollination}}.

 SCTs and corresponding certificates are POSTed to the originating HTTPS server at the well-known URL: